 - Several recalls listed on the DVSA website

-While its outright reliability might be far from the best in class, there is a very noticeable step up in the quality of materials, fit and finish used in this generation of Peugeot 308.
+While its outright reliability might not be as good as might be, there is a very noticeable step up in the quality of materials, fit and finish used in this generation of Peugeot 308.
 The company has made great strides in recent years in terms of quality and dealer service – and that shows in Peugeot's gradual improvements in recent custimer satisfaction surveys.

 The important thing is that Peugeot has identified and fixed these problems – so don't think that just because there are recalls, it's not a solid and dependable car.
 It goes without saying that you should make sure you check when buying a used car that the recall work has been done.

 Car checklist problem points